ronitmaheshwari05/Stable_diffusion_image_generation/README.md

 1. Fork the repository
 2. Create a new branch
 3. Make your changes
-4. Submit a Pull Request
+4. Submit a pull request

 ---